List of BC Ferries accidents and incidents: Queen of Coquitlam

-On October 19, 1980, Queen of Coquitlam sustained 3 million dollars' worth of damage after a leak in the Burrard Shipyard floating dry dock caused the vessel to develop a starboard list.
+On October 19, 1980, the Queen of Coquitlam sustained 3 million dollars' worth of damage after a leak in the Burrard Shipyard floating dry dock caused the vessel to develop a starboard list.

 In October 1995, the vessel lost power and slammed into pilings at Horseshoe Bay, damaging her bow.

 On June 18, 2025, footage surfaced on social media of an unidentified individual operating a water scooter in a reckless manner near the Queen of Coquitlam while the vessel was in transit on a sailing between Langdale and Horseshoe Bay.
 The scooter operator was seen speeding up behind the vessel before turning and cutting underneath of its stern.
 A BC Ferries spokesperson confirmed that the incident had been reported to the Sunshine Coast RCMP, who immediately launched an investigation, as the act was both dangerous and illegal.
 Furthermore, BC Ferries urged the boating public to refrain from performing similar stunts and to keep their distance from moving vessels when on the water.